 - (a) VLAN Containment: VLAN containment permits the AR to access the network in a limited fashion.
 Typically the primary purpose of the limited access is to allow the AR to access on-line sources of remediation data (e.g. virus definition file updates, worm removal software, software patches, etc).
 In some cases, no remediation is offered and the AR is instead offered access to limited services, in such a fashion as to limit the potential for impact to the network or other attached hosts.
-Radius provisions VLAN containment using the Tunnel-Private-Group-ID attribute, as specified in [RFC3580]. - (b) IP Filters: In the case of IP filters, the PEP is configured with a set of filters which defines network locations reachable by the isolated AR.
+RADIUS provisions VLAN containment using the Tunnel-Private-Group-ID attribute, as specified in RFC3580 [20]. - (b) IP Filters: In the case of IP filters, the PEP is configured with a set of filters which defines network locations reachable by the isolated AR.
 Packets from the AR destined to other network locations are simply discarded by the PEP.
-Radius selects filter rules for application to a network access session using the Filter-ID attribute [RFC2865, RFC3580].
+RADIUS selects filter rules for application to a network access session using the Filter-ID attribute (see RFC2865 and RFC3580) [20].